 - “Neck augmentation treatments” – treatment of the ageing neck Gummy smile

-What are the benefits of using this treatment?
+What are the benefits of ® Botox treatments?

 The first benefit is that “dynamic” wrinkles that appear while you are moving your face, such as when you frown, are softened.
-The biggest advantage however to Botox® is its ability to remove wrinkles within 2 weeks and if post-procedure protocol is followed there are limited side effects.
+The biggest advantage however to ® Botox, is its wrinkle removal ability within 2 weeks and if post-procedure protocol is followed there are limited side effects.

-The effects from Botox® will last three to six months.
-As muscle action gradually returns, the lines and wrinkles begin to re-appear and wrinkles need to be re-treated.
-The lines and wrinkles often appear less severe with time because the muscles are being trained to relax.
+The effects from ® Botox will last three to six months.
+As muscle action gradually returns, the lines and wrinkles begin to re-appear and the wrinkle removal process has to be undergone again.
+However, due to the wrinkle removal process, the lines and wrinkles often appear less severe with time because the muscles are being trained to relax.

 - PRP (platelet rich plasma)